Communications and Marketing

 -Keep in mind that Pages can be found by external search engines; Groups cannot.

 3. Design.
-Now that you’ve decided to create your Facebook Page or Group, you need to design the profile.
-There are several steps to complete, like deciding your account’s name, picture and information.
+Now that you’ve decided to create a Facebook Page or Group, you will need to design the profile.
+There are several steps to complete, like deciding your account’s name, picture, and information.

 -Choose a Name.
 Use Lake Forest College’s name on sites that represent an official College program or entity.
 Instead of simply calling your Facebook Page “Center for Chicago Programs” use “Lake Forest College Center for Chicago Programs.”

 -Choose a Profile Picture.
 This is an important step in creating your profile because it is what will identify your account online.
-Social Media is very visual, so if you want to associate your account strongly with the College (especially if you are a College department or athletic team), use the Lake Forest College Logo.
-Contact the Communications and Marketing Department for a JPEG file.
+Social media is very visual, so if you want to associate your account strongly with the College (especially if you are a College department or athletic team), use the Lake Forest College logo.
+Contact the Office of Communications and Marketing for the best file.